ray-project/llmperf/README.md

 - Vertex AI
 - SageMaker

-Please see `requirments.txt` for more details on dependency requirments.
+Please see `requirements.txt` for more details on dependency requirements.

 ## Upcoming refactor